 Memory Constraints

 No memory constraints identified at this point for the front end.
-Expected memory constraints for back end and graphics/animation content can be found in their respective requirement documents.
+Expected memory constraints for back end and graphics/animation content located in their respective requirement documents.

 Constraints

-UPOD Web Design must be implemented by the end of the 2016 Spring Term (July 26, 2016).
+UPOD Web Design has a hard deadline by the end of the 2016 Spring Term (July 26, 2016).
 The UPOD budget is $0, so any software/frameworks must be free to use.

 Specific Requirements